 How can parents support this project?

 Parents and grandparents have been fantastic in supporting Ethical Enterprise.
-They have baked cakes, given donations at concerts, made contributions when we have dress down days.
+They have baked cakes, sponsored the children, bought the products the children have made at summer and Christmas Fairs, given donations at concerts, made contributions when we have dress down days.
 We appreciate all the support and we couldn't support the project without contributions.
-This year we are going to have more enterprising activites where the children have to work to raise the money, e.g. a sponsored walk, making items to sell at the Christmas Fair and taking part in football tournaments.

 We have had many children who've taken part in enterprising activities at home and we are delighted this project inspires our children to go and make a difference.
-Some children have made cakes and sold them to their friends and familiy, one child did jobs around the house for money and even encouraged the children in his class to do the same, another child made bracelets and sold them to his family.
-This is a lovely way for families to support the project but remember to stay safe!
+Some children have made cakes and sold them to their friends and family, one child did jobs around the house for money and even encouraged the children in his class to do the same, another child made bracelets and sold them to his family.

-Since the project started two years ago we have supported:
+Since the project started four years ago we have supported: